ethanpnguyen/ethanpnguyen.github.io/resume.md

 ## Previous work experiences

 - **Medical Imaging Research Assistant** - Austin, TX:<br>
   I am an undergraduate research assistant in the [Oden Institute for Computational Sciences and Engineering](https://oden.utexas.edu/) working under Dr. George Biros.
-My research is focused on simulations of Alzheimer patients' brains and determining the effects of reducing the regions in the brain into larger clusters.
+My research is focused on simulations of Alzheimer patients' brains and determining the effects of grouping the regions in the brain into larger clusters.

   Skills used: *NumPy, Pandas, Matplotlib, K-means clustering, Latex*